huoyo/ko-time/README.md

 ---

-<h4>A springboot tool for tracking the paths of methods,which can help you to find methods's performances easily.</h4>
+<h4>A springboot tool for tracking the paths of methods,which can help you find method's performances easily.</h4>
 <ul>
     <li>Tracking the Java methods and calculating their execution times</li>
     <li>Show the paths of methods</li>